ratal/mdfreader/README.md

 * CSV file (excel dialect by default)
 * NetCDF file for a compatibility with Uniplot for instance (needs netcdf4, Scientific.IO)
 * HDF5 (needs h5py)
-* Excel 95 to 2003 (needs xlwt, really slooow, be careful about data size)
+* Excel 95 to 2003 (needs xlwt, extremely slooow, be careful about data size)
-* Excel 2007/2010 (needs openpyxl, slow if not resampled data)
+* Excel 2007/2010 (needs openpyxl, can be also slow with big files)
 * Matlab .mat (needs scipy.io)
 * MDF file.
-It allows you to create or modify data, units, description and save it again.
+It allows you to create, convert or modify data, units, description and save it again.
 * Pandas dataframe(s) (only in command line, not in mdfconverter).
 One dataframe per raster.

 Compatibility: